Sir Lionel Vane-Fletcher, 1st Baronet: Life

 Lionel was born in Rotterdam on 28 June 1723, the son of Walter Vane, a successful merchant in London and Rotterdam.
 Walter Vane died in March 1755 at Wanstead in Essex.
 He had married firstly Mercy Wright, daughter of Samuel Wright of Wanstead, but she died in July 1723, shortly after giving birth to Lionel.
 Walter married secondly Mary Anne Woodward, daughter and heiress of Godfrey Woodward of Putney, Surrey, the marriage being clandestine and taking place at the Fleet Prison on 14 January 1728.
 Mary Anne died in London in 1756 and was buried at Wanstead.
 By his first wife, Walter's son and heir was Lionel.
 At some time, the family name was changed to Vane-Fletcher.

-In August 1758, Lionel married Rachel Griffith, daughter of David Griffith of Llankennen, Camarthenshire, at St Andrew's Church, Holborn.
+In August 1758, Lionel married Rachel Griffith, daughter of David Griffith of Llankennen, Carmarthenshire, at St Andrew's Church, Holborn.
 By Rachel, he had five children: Frederick, his successor; Walter, who died without issue; Henry, who died young; Catherine, who died unmarried in Brighton on 7 January 1844; and Rachel, who, in 1792, married William Walter Vane Esq. of the Coldstream Guards.

 In 1778, Vane-Fletcher experienced a most unfortunate episode:

 Whereas a Brown Bay Gelding, aged five years, fifteen hands and an half high, with a black mane and nag tail never nicked, a final white strip on his nose, was feloniously taken and rode away from Hutton Hall, in Cumberland, on the 13th of May instant, by WILLIAM JACKSON, servant to Lionel Wright Fletcher Esq. who took away with him at the same time 3000l. in cash, and about 1000l. in Newcastle Bank Bills &c.